spokestack/node-spokestack/.github/CONTRIBUTING.md

 ### tldr;

-- Run the site with `npm start`
+- Install dependencies with `npm run bootstrap`.
+- Build with `npm run build`, or watch for changes and rebuild on change with `npm start`.
-- Rebuild docs with `npm run docs`
+- Update docs by updating type definitions in code then running `npm run docs` to regenerate the README.

-- Prettier enforces the style guide and will format on commit.
+Each example has its own README with usage instructions.

 **[Supported browsers](https://browserl.ist/?q=%3E0.35%25%2C+not+op_mini+all)**: (basically IE 11, modern desktop and mobile browsers)

 Contributions are always welcome.
-Before contributing please [search the issue tracker](https://github.com/spokestack/node-spokestack/issues); your issue may have already been discussed or fixed in `master`.
+Before contributing please [search the issue tracker](https://github.com/spokestack/node-spokestack/issues); your issue may have already been discussed or fixed in `develop`.
 To contribute, [fork](https://help.github.com/articles/fork-a-repo/) Spokestack, commit your changes, & [send a pull request](https://help.github.com/articles/using-pull-requests/).